Looking for short, effective workouts you can do anywhere?

 Plank dips

 Yes, we've added another plank exercise!
 There are so many great ones to choose from, but we've chosen our two favorites.
-Plank to shoulder taps places a greater focus on your upper body, while plank dips to target your abdominal muscles, specifically the obliques, and lower back.
+Plank-to-shoulder taps place a greater focus on your upper body, while plank dips target your abdominal muscles, specifically the obliques, and lower back.

-2. Keep your elbows beneath your shoulders and palms pressed together, tuck your tailbone and engage your core, glutes, and quads.
+- Keep your elbows beneath your shoulders and palms pressed together, tuck your tailbone, and engage your core, glutes, and quads.

 Squat to curtsy lunge

 Squats and curtsy lunges work multiple muscle groups in the lower body, but they specifically target your quads and glutes.
-So, if you want to fire up your quads and glutes this is the exercise for you!
+So, if you want to fire up your quads and glutes, this exercise is for you!

-3. As you stand, begin to move your right foot behind your left leg, place it down diagonally behind you.
+- As you stand, begin to move your right foot behind your left leg, and place it down diagonally behind you.
 Bend both knees as you move into a curtsy squat.

 Reverse lunge to kickback